 I watched him leave with my mouth hanging open.
 I didn’t know we could do that.

 Andy left, because he knew what Mrs. Finnegan’s headline hellos entailed.
 He knew what he was in for, and I did too.
-To my mind, his departure was not only unprecedented it was inexplicably bold.
+To my mind, his departure was not only inexplicably bold, but it was also unprecedented.
 I didn’t know we could do that.

 “How could you do that?”
 I asked him later.

-“I just didn’t want to go through that all over again,” he answered.
+“I didn’t want to go through that all over again,” he said.

 “Well, of course,” I said.
 “Who would?”

 Andy further explained his reaction, but the gist of it was that he didn’t want to have to endure another Finnegan family discussion.
-His impulsive reaction was so simple that if he planned it beforehand, and he told me that plan, I would’ve countered that it would never work, ‘and, besides, you won’t be able to do it,’ I would’ve added.
+His impulsive reaction was so simple that if he planned it beforehand, and he told me about his plan, I would’ve countered that it would never work, ‘and, besides, you’ll never be able to do it.’
 I’m sure he would’ve asked why, and I don’t know what I would’ve said, but it would’ve involved the inherent respect and fear we have of other people’s parents.
-Andy and I were good kids, and good kids consider it a testament to our character that we maintain model status around other people’s parents.
+Andy and I were good kids, and good kids consider it a testament to our character to maintain model status around other people’s parents.
 When Andy did what he did, and Mrs. Finnegan did nothing more than close the door, I realized that I would have to do a much better job of evaluating my options in life.

-When the confessional phase of the Finnegan family discussion began –a phase that required Mr. Finnegan to confess to me what he did– I wasn’t there to hear it.
-I was looking out their front window imagining that Andy’s display so emboldened me that I just stood up and followed Andy to his car.
+When the confessional phase of the Finnegan family discussion began –a phase that required Mr. Finnegan to provide explicit details of what he did– I wasn’t there to hear it.
+I blocked it out by looking out their front window imagining that Andy’s display so emboldened me that I just stood up and followed him to his car.
 Just like that.
 Just like he did.
-I imagined the two of us driving away, laughing at the lunacy of these people.
+I imagined the two of us driving away, laughing at the lunatics we left behind.
 I imagined calling the Finnegans platypus people at one point in our round of jokes, and how that might end Andy’s laughter, until I explained.

-What is a platypus, I imagined myself telling Andy to encourage more laughter from him, but an animal that defies categorization.
-One study of them, informs the world of science that they should fall into one category, until they do what they do to further mystify the scientific community.
-Further study only yields more surprises with the classification-defying animal, until even the most seasoned naturalist throws their hands up in the air in futility.
-Experts in psychology might think they have a decent hold on human classifications, but imagine what one day in the Finnegan family home could do to them.
+What is a platypus, I imagined myself explaining to encourage more laughter, but an animal that defies categorization.
+One study informs the world of science that they should fall into a specific category, until more exploration reveals duck-billed mammal does something to contradict previous assessments.
+Comprehensive study of the animal creates more questions than answers, until even the most seasoned naturalist throws their hands up in the air in futility.
+Experts in psychology might think they have a decent hold on human classifications but imagine what one day in the Finnegan family home could do to them.

 At its introduction, naturalists considered the platypus another well-played hoax on the naturalist community, I would add.
-I say another well-played hoax, because it happened before.
-Some enterprising naturalists stitched together body parts of different parts of dead animals to lead the scientific community to believe that the hoaxer discovered an entirely new species.
-Thus, when someone introduced the platypus, the scientists believed that it was but another elaborate hoax of taxidermy.
+I say another well-played hoax because it happened before.
+Some enterprising naturalists stitched together body parts of various parts of dead animals to lead the scientific community to believe that the hoaxer discovered an entirely new species.
+Thus, when someone introduced the platypus, the scientists who received it believed it was but another elaborate hoax of taxidermy.

-‘Those who guarded themselves against falling for future hoaxes, even had a tough time believing the platypus was an actual species when they saw one live,’ I would tell him.
+‘Those who guarded themselves against falling for future hoaxes, even had a tough time believing the platypus was an actual species when they saw one live,’ I would tell Andy.

-Even though it violated my beliefs in random occurrences versus the orchestrated, I stared out that window Andy once darkened, wondering if there might be a greater purpose behind the situation I was in, listening to a grown man confess his transgression with far too much detail.
-Was I a small-scale example of natural selection, because I didn’t have the guts to pivot on a heel and run the way Andy did, or was this event a storyteller’s gift that I didn’t appreciate in the moment?
+It’s human nature to assign greater meaning to otherwise random events, I knew that then as I know it now, but I continued staring out that window, wondering if there might be a greater purpose behind me sitting there listening to a grown man confess his transgression with far too much detail.
+Was I a small-scale example of natural selection because I didn’t have the guts to pivot on a heel and run the way Andy did, or was this a storyteller’s gift that I failed to appreciate in the moment?
 Were the Finnegans such an aberration that they might confound those in the scientific community who think they have a firm hand on human psychology in a manner equivalent to the platypus confounded other fields of science?

-Even when I had all of the sordid details of this Finnegan Family as Platypus People story to tell, I didn’t think anyone would believe me.
-My penchant for stitching together facts and fabricated details into a great story might come back to haunt me.
-They might not even believe the story if Andy stuck around to corroborate the details of it, and they might not even believe it if they saw all of this live, I realized while Mr. Finnegan continued to offer me explicit details of his sordid weekend.
+Even after I had all the sordid details of this Finnegan Family as Platypus People story to tell, I didn’t think anyone would believe me.
+My penchant for stitching facts with exaggerated details to try to weave them together for an exceptional story might come back to haunt me.
+They might not even believe the story if Andy stuck around to corroborate the details of it, and they might not even believe it if they saw it live, I realized while Mr. Finnegan continued to offer me explicit details of his weekend.
 My audience might think they’re the subjects of an elaborate hoax.

-After the uncomfortable confession met Mrs. Finnegan’s requirements, following a Q&A that further explored the humiliating details that Mr. Finnegan would not reveal without prompting, she forced us to acknowledge the primary reason the Finnegans married in the first place.
+After Mr. Finnegan’s uncomfortable confession failed to meet Mrs. Finnegan’s requirements, she asked a series of questions that further explored the humiliating details of Mr. Finnegan’s, details he would not reveal without prompting.
+When that finally concluded, she forced us to acknowledge the primary reason the Finnegans married in the first place.